 Like the other companies like Sezzle, it gives you instant approval during checkout.
 Affirm checks your credit, but that doesn’t affect your score.
 However, Affirm functions differently by giving you a choice of payment schedules.
 You’ll then get email and text reminders to help you stay on track with paying on time.

 The company’s website confirms that the service has more than 85 million users worldwide.
-Besides letting you pay in four interest-free installments, Klarna offers a wish-list feature.
+It’s actually one of the top platforms popularity-wise.
+Besides letting you pay in four interest-free installments, Klarna offers a wish list feature.
 Add items that you want to buy at some point, then get alerts if the prices drop.

 Unlike apps like Affirm, Splitit only works as a web-based application for now.
 It’s crucial to be aware of that since there are several smartphone apps with similar names that could steer your search in the wrong direction.
 The way Splitit works is different from the other buy-now-pay-later apps because it lets you buy things in segments using an existing credit card.